Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 4. Thc client will bear as littlc memory costs as possiblc to usc this data store, whilc

-dcriving maximum pcrformance with respect to response timcs for acccssing the data
+dcriving maximum performance with respect to response timcs for acccssing the data

 store.